michaelrauh/michaelrauh.github.io/_posts/2019-4-21-a-few-patterns-for-callbacks.md

 categories: jekyll update
 ---

-# Callbackers
+# Callbacks
-Event driven systems tend to use either plain callbackers, or some abstraction on callbackers (such as data-binding or promises).
-For the sake of this post, I am thinking of plain callbackers, as are popular in Android pre-data-binding.
+Event driven systems tend to use either plain callbacks, or some abstraction on callbacks (such as data-binding or promises).
+For the sake of this post, I am thinking of plain callbacks, as are popular in Android pre-data-binding.

 # A Rough Example